betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 #### Publication date: May 25, 2020

 Anticipating what could go wrong is an essential part of becoming a master craftsperson.
-An important part of that is reflecting on and learning from the mistakes made along the way.
+An important part of that process is reflecting on and learning from mistakes made along the way.
+This blog article draws analogies to perspectives in defensive programming.

 ### From journeyman to master craftsperson